 Only in Vegas can you experience another country on a grand faux scale.
 Want to see the Eiffel Tower and Arc de Triomphe, well head to Paris Hotel; visit Central Park, the Empire State Building and the Statue of Liberty at New York , New York; head to the Venetian to take a gondola ride or have a coffee in Venice ’s St Mark’s Square; have your picture taken by the Trevi Fountain in the Forum Shops; or check out the pyramid and sphinx at Luxor Hotel.
 It was a strange experience for us, as we’ve been fortunate enough to go to the real deals… so sitting in St Mark’s Square looking up at a fake sky was both unnerving and pleasing all at the same time…

 Freemont Street and the surrounding areas exude old-school Vegas.
 It was the original hotspot before the new strip was built.
 Nostalgia, neon lights and more gaming for your buck, is definitely reason enough to head Downtown – let alone the free Viva Vision nightly shows with 12.5 million lights.
 Take a peek inside one of the oldest hotels in Las Vegas, The Golden Nugget and its famous shark tank swimming pool; play craps at Binions; or pop into the Neon Museum, which features over 150 signs.
-If you’re looking for something a little more exciting, then go on the SlotZilla zip line, 77 feet above the ground!
+If you’re looking for something a little more exciting, then go on the SlotZilla zip line, 77 feet above the ground – we did and it was exhilarating and so much fun!

 Get fishy at the Mandalay Bay